-The most common reason for having an endometrial ablation is to relieve the symptoms of heavy periods.
+The most common reason for having an endometrial ablation is to relieve the symptoms of heavy periods (menorrhagia).
 After the operation most women have a noticeable reduction in their periods and, for some women, periods stop altogether.
-About a third of women who have the operation will not have periods anymore.

 Are there any alternatives to surgery?